If you’re going to build a great personal career brand, you’ll need the right tools.

 Namecheap lives up to its name by being super cheap when it comes to buying URLs.
 Their customer service is also highly responsive which makes it an even safer bet.

 After grabbing your domain name, you’ll also need a web host to help your website go live.
 Shopping around for a host can be exhausting.
 I’ve used so many I can’t even keep track.
 What I do know is that some stand out above others.
-Siteground is affordable, easy to use, and you can pick up the phone and call them if you need help.
+GreenGeeks is affordable, easy to use, and you can pick up the phone and call them if you need help.
 That’s one thing you won’t find with other hosts.
+They also care about and give back to the environment.

 Want more options?
-Blue Host is another one of the best website hosts trusted by millions of creators, entrepreneurs and professionals.
-Already have a website with lots of visitors, upgrade your hosting to WP Engine.
+Blue Host is another trusted website host used by millions of creators, entrepreneurs and professionals.
+Looking for something of the highest quality?
+Upgrade your hosting to WP Engine.

 Help a Reporter Out or HARO is a platform that brings together reporters, public relations professionals, and members of the public.
 When you sign up (it’s free!) you will begin receiving emails on the topic or topics you chose.